FIGURE EX15.7 is the position-versus-time graph of a particle in ... | Channels for Pearson+

 Textbook Question

-FIGURE EX15.7 is the position-versus-time graph of a particle in simple harmonic motion. c.
-What is vₘₐₓ?
+FIGURE EX15.7 is the position-versus-time graph of a particle in simple harmonic motion. a.
+What is the phase constant?

 Verified Solution